jdrp/tmux-workspace/README.md

 This project should be used to learn Rust gradually.

-Topics to learn while building:
+Topics learned or touched so far:

 - Cargo project structure
-- modules
 - structs and enums
 - `Result`
 - error propagation with `?`
 - ownership and borrowing
+- `String` vs `&str`
-- `Path` and `PathBuf`
+- `PathBuf`
 - `std::process::Command`
 - reading and writing files
 - parsing TOML
+- serializing TOML
 - CLI design with `clap`
+- formatting with `cargo fmt`

+Topics still to practice more deeply:

+- modules
+- custom error types
+- `Path` vs `PathBuf`
 - testing
-- formatting with `cargo fmt`
 - linting with `cargo clippy`

 ## Development workflow